 \subsubsection{The special case of maximally symmetric spaces}

 Maximally symmetric spaces appear throughout this work, their importance calls for a notation specific to them.

 \begin{notation} Let us note $(\Sigma_\kappa, g_\kappa)$, with the constant $\kappa = H^2, 0, -H^2$, the maximally symmetric spaces of dimension $n$ and of constant curvature $\R_\kappa = -n(n-1)\kappa$.
-Those spaces are respectively identified to de Sitter (dS), Minkowski and anti-de Sitter (AdS) spaces.
+Those spaces are, respectively, identified to de Sitter (dS), Minkowski, and anti--de Sitter (AdS) spaces.
 In the sequel, we will use the abbreviation AdSM to denote these three spaces. \end{notation}

 As an example from an earlier work\cite{Huguet:2023xmn} by setting $f(y) = H y^{n+1}$ the space $X_f$ identifies with a de Sitter space $(\Sigma_{\sss H^2},g_{\sss H^2})$.
 Similarly by setting $f(y) = H y^n$ one obtains an AdS space.
 Finally, by setting $f(y) = y^n + y^{n+1}$ one obtains a Minkowski space.
-Those three functions $f$ and their associated space-times are rather general according to the following property.
+Those three functions $f$ and their associated spacetimes are rather general according to the following property.

 \begin{property} Let $f$ be a homogeneous polynomial of degree $1$, then $\Fd = \kappa$ is a constant and then

 with $\simeq$ meaning that both spaces are diffeomorphically isometric to each other. \end{property} \begin{proof} The function $f$ can be written as $f(y) = A_\alpha y^\alpha$ with $A$ a constant vector, $\calP_f$ is then an hyperplane in $\setR^{n+2}$.
 Since $F = A^\alpha\dr_\alpha$ is a constant vector, $\Fd = A^\alpha A_\alpha = \kappa$ is also a constant.
 Then, depending on the sign of $\kappa$, it suffices to recognize that with an appropriate choice of frame in $\setR^{n+2}$ one falls into one of the three previous examples, reducing to an AdSM space. \end{proof}